Tenyo3435/Splicer/README.txt

 Like the -g flag, you can specify the background models for each of the nucleotides.
 Splicer will assume equal probability (0.25) for each nucleotide if you don't.

 $python3 splicer.py <flag> <alignments> <output_matrix> <d1> <d2> <a1> <a2> <freq_a> <feq_c> <freq_g> <freq_t>

+Please feel free to make any suggestions or changes as this is a work in progress.

+Acknowledgements:

+I'd like to thank Patricia Sullivan and Fred Jaya from Combine for their help!
+I'd also like to thank my supervisors Professor Kathy Belov, Dr Carolyn Hogg, and Dr Emma Peel (Australasian Wildlife Genomics Group - AWGG)